0xCB-dev/docs.keeb.supply/content/basics/firmware/flashing/index.md

 ## WCH

 WCH chips are low-cost integrated circuits (ICs) that use [FAK firmware](https://github.com/semickolon/fak-config).
-The easiest way to get started with FAK is by using [GitHub Codespaces](https://github.com/semickolon/fak-config?tab=readme-ov-file#github-codespace) to compile and download your `.ihx` firmware file.
+Getting your Firmware onto your board consist of two different steps.
+You will use GitHub Codespaces to create your firmware, and after that WCHISP to flash said firmware onto your controller.

 ### Setting up WCHISP

-1. Download the latest WCHISP release from [here](https://github.com/ch32-rs/wchisp).
+Download the latest WCHISP release from [here](https://github.com/ch32-rs/wchisp).
+You can also find great instructions on what the tool does and how it works over there.
-2. Extract the archive and move the firmware `.ihx` file into the same folder as WCHISP.

-### Entering Bootloader Mode

-Most WCH boards have a *boot* and a *reset* button.
-Hold the *boot* button while plugging in the board, then run `wchisp info` to see your chip information.
+### Setting up Codespaces

+Afterwards you will have to use [GitHub Codespaces](https://github.com/features/codespaces) to compile and download your `.ihx` firmware file.
+You can find instructions on how to set up a Codespace [here](https://github.com/semickolon/fak-config?tab=readme-ov-file#github-codespace).

 ### Flashing Firmware

+1. Extract the archive and move the firmware `.ihx` file into the same folder as WCHISP.
+2. Enter the bootloader mode.
+Most WCH boards have a _boot_ and a _reset_ button.
+Hold the _boot_ button while plugging in the board, then run `wchisp info` to see your chip information.
-Run `wchisp flash ./firmware.ihx` (adjust for your firmware file name).
+3. Run `wchisp flash ./firmware.ihx` (adjust for your firmware file name).
 Once complete, unplug and replug the board.

 ## AVR (Atmega)